 Tubeless is the fastest choice, yet its alternatives have their use cases

-1. Tubular: The tire has the form of a tube and is glued onto the rim.
+1. Tubular: The tire is shaped like a tube and glued onto the rim.
 It’s cumbersome, requires a lot of work, and is not even faster than modern clincher setups.
 It won’t be covered here since it’s rarely used.

-2. Tubeless: as the name suggests, mounting the tire without an inner tube, mostly combined with a liquid inside, a sealant, which serves to make the tire airtight and also offers some self-repair in case of a puncture.
+2. Tubeless: as the name suggests, it involves mounting the tire without an inner tube.
+A liquid, called a sealant, is mainly combined with it, serving to make the tire airtight and offering some self-repair in case of a puncture.

 3. Clincher Butyl tubes: the classic, black tubes made of synthetic butyl rubber

-4. Clincher TPU tubes: newer tubes, often color or translucent made of thermoplastic polyurethane
+4. Clincher TPU tubes: newer tubes, often colored or translucent, made of thermoplastic polyurethane

-5. Clincher Latex tubes: you guessed it, made of latex and often in pinkish or pastel-like color
+5. Clincher Latex tubes: you guessed it, made of latex and often in pinkish or pastel-like colors

 If you are looking for extensive coverage of bicycle tire topics, this video from GCN is recommended.